 Maybe I need to back up and work on getting them just to look at me to establish joint attention.
 I may sing their favorite song and when they look away I will pause.
 Once they look back at me I will start singing again.

 This is giving them feedback that when they look at me (joint attention) they get the fun activity.

 Looking at me is their part in the communication exchange.
 Once they are consistently looking at me and staying engaged, I may add in another demand such as making a gesture then a sound.

 It’s when we watch our children closely that we start to notice the reason why they may not be able to do what is asked of them.
 When we start to understand what’s going on inside their body we are better equipped to help them learn.

 Think about this.
-Have you ever been so busy at work that you forgot to eat lunch then you have a meeting and all you can think about is how hungry you are or what or where you are going to eat.
-By the end of the meeting you realize you really haven’t heard anything that was discussed.
+Have you ever been so busy at work that you forgot to eat lunch?
+Then you have a meeting and all you can think about is how hungry you are or what or where you are going to eat.
+By the end of the meeting, you realize you really haven’t heard anything that was discussed.

 What about having a tag in your shirt that drives you absolutely crazy?
-You just can’t wait to cut it out or you are messing with it all day.
+You just can’t wait to cut it out or you’re messing with it all day.
 Some kid’s bodies constantly feel like this.
 They constantly feel uncomfortable and don’t have a way to tell us so they demonstrate behaviors to help give themselves a feeling that allows them to function.